goldfinger17/trainingDragos/README.md

 # trainingDragos
-This is the new change.
+This is the second change.
+I did this after the pull request merging.